 Then click on the name of the server you’re going to use to send emails.
 For this tutorial, we’ll be using the default (My First Server), but you can use any server you’ve created in Postmark.

-Note: For more details on Postmark servers, check out the official documentation on managing servers.
+Note: In Postmark, servers organize the emails you send out.
+For example, you might set up separate servers for different WordPress sites.
+To see more details on Postmark servers, check out its official documentation on managing servers.

 In your server’s dashboard, click on API Tokens.